-‘RHOA’ Star Sheree Whitfield Slapped With $300K In Back Taxes; Reality Star In Serious Debt
+‘RHOA’ Star Sheree Whitfield Slapped With $300K In Back Taxes, Reality Star In Serious Debt

 According to the Georgia Clerk of Courts, none of the liens have yet to be released.

-The Fulton County’s clerk of Superior Court refused to comment on Sheree Whitfield’s situation.
+The Fulton County’s Clerk of Superior Court refused to comment on Sheree Whitfield’s situation.

 Whitfield was recently fined by the county for throwing a rowdy party at her huge mansion in Atlanta.